Best results will follow from tailoring the farm layout to the farm conditions. So what are the optimal conditions for common aspects of a farm?

-To say that boron is important to plants would be the height of understatement.
+Lumpy strawberry, characteristic of boron deficiency To say that boron is important to plants would be the height of understatement.
 To put it more plainly, plants simply would not exist without boron.
-The reason boron is so crucial to plant health is that it is involved in ion exchange and the movement of other nutrients across cell membranes.
-Without boron, plants […]
+The reason boron is so crucial to plant health is that it is involved in ion exchange and the movement of other nutrients…… Continue reading Boron in Plants

 There’s so much to learn about Kansas, including history, nature, architecture, and more.
 Where to start?